Vaalserberg

-Mount Scenery on the island of Saba, which is in the Caribbean part of the Netherlands, replaced Vaalserberg as the highest point in the Netherlands, following the dissolution of the Netherlands Antilles in 2010.
+The Vaalserberg was the highest point anywhere in the Netherlands until the Caribbean island of Saba, with its 887 m volcano, was incorporated into the country as a "special municipality" in 2010.

 Three-country point

-The Vaalserberg is also the location of the tripoint between Germany, Belgium and the Netherlands and so its summit is called the Drielandenpunt ("three country point") in Dutch, Dreiländereck ("three country corner") in German and Trois Frontières ("three borders") in French.
+The Vaalserberg is also the location of the tripoint between Germany, Belgium and the Netherlands and so its summit is called the Drielandenpunt ("three country point") in Dutch, Dreiländereck ("three country corner") in German and Trois Frontières ("three borders") or Trois Bornes ("three border stones") in French.

 On the Belgian side, the tripoint borders the region of Wallonia, including both the regular French-speaking area and the smaller German-speaking area.
 The German side falls within the city limits of Aachen in the state of North Rhine-Westphalia.
 Between 1830 and 1919, the summit was a quadripoint, also bordering Neutral Moresnet, which is now part of Belgium's German-speaking area.

 The current Belgian-German border is not the same as the former eastern border of Moresnet with Prussia but is a little more to the east.
 Therefore, five different borders came together at this point but never more than four at one time, except possibly between 1917 and 1920, when the border situation was unclear and disputed.

 The border intersection has made the Vaalserberg a well-known tourist attraction in the Netherlands, with a 50 m tower on the Belgian side (Boudewijntoren; Tour Baudouin; Balduin-Turm), opened in 1994 to replace the previous 33 m tower, built in 1970.
 It offers a grand panorama of the surrounding landscape.